 A variety of fields are used to categorize claims found within the post-discharge period.
-Diagnosis Related Groups (DRG) are used to categorize inpatient facility claims.
+Medicare Severity Diagnosis Related Groups (MS-DRG) are used to categorize inpatient facility claims.
 Berenson-Eggers Type of Service (BETOS) codes are used to categorize professional claims.
 BETOS codes group Current Procedural Terminology (CPT) codes into clinically meaningful categories.
 A listing of BETOS codes can be found on the CMS website.

-All claims are considered part of the episode of care, regardless of the episode's index condition or the diagnosis or procedure codes on a given claim.
+All claims for a given patient within the timeframe of an episode are considered part of the episode of care, regardless of the episode's index condition or the diagnosis or procedure codes on a given claim.